majedelhelou/majedelhelou.github.io/_pages/blur_disambiguation.md

 **- Solving the Depth Ambiguity in Single-Perspective Images (OSA Continuum, 2019)**

 This is the journal extension of the paper above.
 We extend our explanations, derivations, experimental tests and results.
-Aside from the ISO PSF estimation, we also conduct experiments with off-the-shelf blur estimation algorithms all referenced and/or explained in detail in the paper.
+Aside from the ISO PSF estimation, we also conduct experiments with off-the-shelf blur estimation algorithms all of which are referenced or also explained in detail in the paper.